Family Bible Study: Moving Forward in Faith

 Follow me is God’s invitation to us to love our neighbors.
 It’s an invitation to share the gift of Christmas-Good Friday-Easter which is the gift of life.

 The gift Jesus gave the fishermen was a gift of a new life of freedom and hope.
-But not an easy path forward.
+He invited them to be “fishers of men”.
+In the Bible this means bringing wisdom or judgment to others.
 He challenged them to talk to their neighbors about God.
 The Gospel writer tells us they immediately went along.
 But as time went on they had questions and fears (Mt13:10).
 They wanted to know what the future held.
 (Mt 24:3).
 They felt fear (Mt 26:69).

 We are the disciples.
 When Jesus calls us to follow we are fearful, perhaps embarrassed.
 We have questions about ourselves.
 Jesus tells us trust in God and He will send the Holy Spirit to give you strength.
 As we move forward in faith we ask that the Holy Spirit guides us into a new year, new partnerships and new faith experiences.